gr-blog/gregros.dev/posts/typescript/02/conditional-overloads-work-when-conditional-types-fail.post.md

 Type parameter inference works at the point of call, using the types of the value parameters to figure out what the type parameters should be.

-Since the `this` argument is treated as just another argument by TypeScript, it’s also part of this inference process.
+Since TypeScript treats `this` as just another argument, it’s also part of this inference process.
 It goes like this:

 - The value of `this` has the type `List<T>`
 - The `this` annotation on the method is `List<S>`